ananas70/ACSBook---Mini-Social-Platform/README.md

 1. Using the recently acquired knowledge in Course 9, I would adopt the serialization technique for more efficient data management.
 Thus, I would save objects (Users, Posts, Comments) directly to a file, eliminating the need to manually parse complex data structures (as done here).

 2. Instead of storing in text files, I could refactor to use a database management system (e.g., MySQL) instead of storing data in text files.
-Eventually, this may involve integrating JSON files.
+Possibly, this may involve integrating JSON files.

 3. Adding password validation: Users should not be allowed to use a password that is too short or too simple.
 We could introduce methods for analyzing or even suggesting strong and valid passwords.